garykac/staticrange/README.md

 # DOM StaticRange

+**NOTE: This specification has been MOVED to: https://github.com/w3c/staticrange**

 Incubation repo for the `StaticRange` [original proposal](https://github.com/garykac/staticrange/blob/gh-pages/staticrange.md) and preliminary [specification](http://garykac.github.io/staticrange/index.html).

 `StaticRange` is a lightweight substitute for `Range`